 Carmen Schentrup is killed in room 1215.

 The first call for help is placed to the Coral Springs, Florida, 911 system.
 The operator later says gunshots could be heard in the background of the call.
-Precious moments are lost when operators must spend time contacting the Broward County Sheriff’s Department.
+Precious moments are lost when operators relay the information to the Broward County Sheriff’s Department.

 Feis drives McKenna on his golf cart to Building 13 and walks him to the doors, telling him to go inside.